A $(D_\tau,D_x)$-manifold with $N$-correlators of $N_t$-objects: Introduction

+Note that at AS the measurements are usually done in redshift space, which often is translated into distance measurements.
+However in order to study the time evolution of our universe, we usually bin large proportions of redshift measurements.
+Therefore, our model of course has to include any time variation.
+In this study, we extend the previous studied NPCF models, by including mutliple time variables and perturbed metrics.
+The multiple time variables is justified in the context of searches of extra dimensions.
+The perturbed metric is justified due to the fact that we considering cross correlations in our study, the one of photons from cosmic microwave background and galaxy densities, namely the ISW effect \cite{1967ApJ...147...73S}.
+Furthermore, we consider neutrino physics.
+Therefore our model should explicitly state the perturbations taken into account.
+These are studies that are well defined studied and performed, and therefore we include perturbations in our model.

+Our study builds on the work of \citet{2021arXiv210610278P} by broadening the dimensional and applicative scope of N-point correlation functions (NPCFs).
+While \citet{2021arXiv210610278P} concentrate on D-dimensional correlators specifically tailored for large-scale structure (LSS) analyses, our investigation extends this framework to a $(D_\tau, D_x)$-dimensional manifold, incorporating multiple temporal $(D_\tau)$ and spatial $(D_x)$ dimensions to accommodate a more versatile spacetime representation.
+Moreover, their focus is on observables of targeted objects within LSS, whereas we develop a generalized observable formalism applicable across both LSS (astronomical scales) and small-scale structure (quantum scales), enhancing its utility for diverse scientific inquiries.
+Additionally, \citet{2021arXiv210610278P} do not consider contaminants or temporal dynamics, whereas our approach includes the effects of contaminants on targeted objects and examines their growth over time, enabling the formalism to address realistic observational challenges in experiments ranging from DESI to LHC.

 In summary, this study discusses the formalism of the generalised manifold concept of the problem of tracer and contamination of NPCF observables of current and future cosmological experiments.
-For a generalisation of this manifold metric pair please read the companion paper \cite{MetricSpacesManifoldsGeneralisation_PNTELIS_2022} and an nice application of the companion paper please read \cite{Aprobabilisticexpandinguniverse}.
+For a generalisation of this manifold metric pair please read the companion paper \cite{Ntelis2025_AMMP} and an application of the companion paper please read \cite{Aprobabilisticexpandinguniverse}.
+Another generalisation that can be applied to this study is the one from advancing tensor theories \cite{Ntelis2025_ATT}, and category theories \cite{Advancing_categories_with_functors_of_functors}.
 In the future, this formalism may be applied and encoded in manifold learning software systems which is a type of machine learning system applied on manifold information as was successfully used in \citet{2021ApJ...912...71B}.